Counterexamples in 4-manifold topology: Introduction

 The goal of this paper is to organise various equivalence relations in $4$-manifold topology, and to understand the connections between them.
 We consider closed, connected $4$-manifolds, unless otherwise specified, and we work in both the smooth and topological settings.
 Much work on 4-manifolds focusses on exotic behaviour, e.g.\ $4$-manifolds that are homeomorphic but not diffeomorphic.
 We aim to illustrate, more broadly, the wealth of $4$-manifold topology that has been discovered.
 The flowchart in \cref{fig:flowchart} shows the relationships between the equivalence relations we study.
 We will recall their definitions in \cref{section:definitions-of-relations}, and prove the nontrivial implications in \cref{section:just-of-implications}.

 We collect counterexamples to the converses of the majority of the implications shown.
 Most of the results we discuss are known in the literature, although there are some original observations and results.

-First among these is the following theorem, comparing the equivalence relations of simple homotopy equivalence, $h$-cobordism, and $s$-cobordism.
+The behaviour and study of $4$-manifolds is qualitatively different from that in other dimensions.
+In lower dimensions, much can be said using tools from geometry, perhaps best exemplified by the geometrisation theorem~\cites{Thurston-Geom-conj,Perelman:2002-1,Perelman:2003-2,Perelman:2003-1}.
+Higher-dimensional manifolds are studied via homotopy theoretic and algebraic methods, thanks to the Whitney trick and the powerful tools of surgery theory~\cites{Browder,Novikov,Sullivan,Wall-surgery-book,Kirby-Siebenmann:1977-1} and the $s$-cobordism theorem~\cites{Smale:1962-1,Barden,Mazur:1963-1,Stallings-Tata,Kirby-Siebenmann:1977-1}.
+In dimension four, the Whitney trick does not directly apply, and surgery and the $s$-cobordism theorem are only available under special circumstances.

+The first major progress on the classification of 4-manifolds was due to Whitehead and Milnor~\cites{Whitehead-4-complexes,Milnor-simply-connected-4-manifolds}, who classified simply connected 4-manifolds up to homotopy equivalence.
+The homotopy classification has since been completed for more fundamental groups, and remains a topic of active research \cites{Hambleton-Kreck:1988-1,KKR92,teichnerthesis,Baues-Bleile,KNR,KPR-homotopy}.
+A diffeomorphism classification was, and still remains, out of reach.
+Prior to the 1980s, progress on purely topological $4$-manifolds was impossible, in the absence of fundamental tools like topological transversality.
+Instead, Wall~\cites{Wall-diffeos-4-manifolds,Wall-on-simply-conn-4mflds} and Cappell-Shaneson~\cites{CS-new-four-mflds-bams,CS-new-four-mflds-annals,CS-on-4-d-surgery} studied 4-manifolds up to stable diffeomorphism, namely up to connected sum with copies of $S^2 \times S^2$.
+In particular, Wall gave the stable classification of simply connected 4-manifolds.
+As with the homotopy classification, using Kreck's ideas from \cite{surgeryandduality} the stable classification has since been completed for more fundamental groups, and remains a topic of active research \cites{teichnerthesis,HK93b,CAR-95,Spaggiari-03,HKT,KLPT,KPT,KPT21,Debray}.
+The following examples compare the equivalence relations of homotopy equivalence and stable diffeomorphism.